Saikiranmdv/spaced-revision/notes/README.md

-Put all your Notes here whatever you studied for the day
+Put all your Notes here whatever you studied for the day and then move to the next stage by just marking it as done